lemont037/GraduationDisciplinesCodes/README.md

 Organization
 ============

-At this repositori I organized it by Disciplines and by Classes's days.
+At this repository I organized it by Disciplines and by Classes's days.
 So, for exemple, At the folder:

                                    //TechniquesProgramming-I/21.02